RyanBalfanz/django-example-project/README.md

 Installation
 ------------

+This process assumes a basic knowledge of the Python ecosystem.
+If you are unfamilliar with [Pip], [Virtualenv] and it's counterpart Virtualenvwrapper, and the like, you may want to do some initial research into those topics.

+0. Create a virtual environment `mkvirtualenv django-example-project`
-1. Clone this repository
+1. Clone this repository `git clone git@github.com:RyanBalfanz/django-example-project.git`
-2. Install project dependencies `pip install -r requirements.txt`
+2. From within the repository root, tnstall project dependencies `pip install -r requirements.txt`

 Usage
 -----